Blog/8 min read/Updated 2026-05-14

 Article FAQs

-Start with the actual duty point: flow rate, total dynamic head, liquid condition, suction source, and operating schedule.
-These values determine whether the pump is correctly selected.
+Confirm the actual duty point: flow rate, total dynamic head, fluid condition, suction source, and operating hours.
+These four inputs determine whether the pump is correctly matched to the system.
+Everything else follows from them.

-Vertical Multistage Pumps commonly connect with CDL / CDLF Vertical Multistage Pump, CDLF / CDH High Pressure Unit, CDLK / CDLKF Immersion Multistage Pump depending on the actual duty condition.
+Vertical Multistage Pumps requirements are typically addressed with CDL / CDLF Vertical Multistage Pump or CDLF / CDH High Pressure Unit or CDLK / CDLKF Immersion Multistage Pump, depending on flow, head, fluid, and site layout.
+The correct choice is confirmed from duty inputs, not from the model name.